jollyjinx/homematic/README.md

 Router Presence Script (presencedetection.sh)
 ------------------------

-A script for routers to detect presence of specific devices ( by ethernetaddress ) or IP ranges (e.g. guests).
+A script for routers to detect presence of specific devices (by ethernetaddress) or IP ranges (e.g. guests).
 On detection it will call a URL with a presence flag.
-Presence is detected by using the arp table of the device and will all given URLs in the event a presence changes.
+Presence is detected by using the arp table of the device and will call given URLs in the event a presence changes.
 Only changes will be transmitted so very low traffic is generated.
-No presence detections are lost as the scrip retries if the destination is not ready for reception.
+No presence detections are lost as the script retries if the destination is not ready for reception.
-This script runs on my router (a fritz!box , but should work on any unix).
-Currently the script is sets presence variabels on a HomeMatic CCU2, but could be used for other systems as well.
+This script runs on my router (a fritz!box, but should work on any unix based router).
+Currently the script sets presence variabels on a HomeMatic CCU2, but could be used for other systems as well.

 Inventory.hms (homematic script)